soultwist/4th_and_goal_Dynasty_League_Constitution/README.md

 ## __Section VI - Startup Draft__ ##
 - Snake format (1st to 12th then 12th to 1st).
-- Each day the draft will last from 9AM to 1 am est with each team having 4 hour per pick.
+- Each day the draft will last from 9AM to 10 CDT with each team having 8 hour per pick.
 - Trading draft picks is allowed during the startup draft.
 - If a team misses their pick the best available player based on [these rankings](https://www.fantasypros.com/nfl/rankings/dynasty-overall.php) will be taken for them.